kubocd/kubocd-doc/docs/user-guide/110-kind.md

 ```

 !!! note
-    The `extraPortMappings` allow direct access to services like the ingress controller from your local machine.
+    The `extraPortMappings` configuration exposes services, such as the ingress controller, directly to your local machine.

-Then create the cluster:
+Next, create the cluster using the configuration file:

 ```{ .bash .copy }
 kind create cluster --config /tmp/kubodoc-config.yaml
 ```

-This will create a single-node cluster acting as both control plane and worker node.
+This command provisions a single-node cluster that functions as both the control plane and a worker node.

-Example output:
+**Example Output:**

 ```bash
 Creating cluster "kubodoc" ...